Location Managers

 Location Knowledge

-We know Agency for Cultural Affairs needs and temple/shrine management protocols for filming at Kyoto's heritage sites, Himeji Castle, and Mount Fuji areas.
+We know the Agency for Cultural Affairs rules and the temple and shrine protocols that govern filming at Kyoto's heritage sites, Himeji Castle, and the Mount Fuji area.

 03.